 This is a 45-week course divided into three 15 week trimesters.
 Each trimester is divided into a ten week structured programme followed by five weeks of independent learning and reflection.

-The Postgraduate Certificate (PgCert) stage offers a choice of modules in Realism or Design Systems and Design Visualisation which is an exciting series of fast-paced short projects during which you will experience and complete a comprehensive series of digital visualisation techniques and the exploration of the potential of processes that are not totally dependent on digital technologies: including evolutionary mock-ups, scenario enactment, physical modelling, two- and three-dimensional collage and other animation techniques.
+The Postgraduate Certificate (PgCert) stage offers a choice of modules in Design Realisation which has a choice of project briefs from other MA programmes within the school, such as Interior or Product Design and Design Visualisation.
+Here you will complete a project showcasing your analogue and digital visualisation techniques, also exploring the potential of processes that are not totally dependent on digital technologies.
+These include evolutionary mock-ups, scenario enactment, physical modelling, two and three-dimensional collages and other animation techniques.

-The Postgraduate Diploma (PgDip) stage offers a choice of modules such as Conceptualism or Design Futures and considers research methodologies which can then be incorporated into the planning of your personal project research.
-Two modules will be shared with product design and interior design Master’s students, depending on your chosen subject area.
-The personal project will demonstrate your strengths in a chosen range of visualisation techniques, and the potential of those techniques for enhancing the effectiveness of an appropriate design process.
+The Postgraduate Diploma (PgDip) stage offers a choice of modules such as Competition or Collaboration and Collaborative Practice (Co-Lab).
+The competition brief will be based on a contemporary project where you will initially collaborate with other product or interior design MA students.
+Co-Lab offers a choice of exciting project briefs which can then be incorporated into the planning of your personal project.
+Each project brief will demonstrate your strengths in a chosen range of visualisation techniques, and the potential of those techniques for enhancing the effectiveness of an appropriate design process.

 The Master's stage will require completion of a personal project.